Dyspareunia: understanding and treating pain during sex

-Do you suffer from pain during sexual intercourse?
-Dyspareunia corresponds to pain felt during sexual intercourse.
-The causes can be multiple.
-We talk about it in our dedicated article.
+Do you suffer from pain during intercourse?
+Dyspareunia is pain during intercourse.
+There can be many causes.
+We tell you all about it in our dedicated article.

 What is dyspareunia?

-Dyspareunia refers to pain felt during and after sexual intercourse.
-In addition to the painful periods that are already complicated to live with on a daily basis, they can be very disabling in the lives of women who suffer from them and disturb their sexuality.
-Sometimes it makes vaginal penetration impossible because it is so painful.
-It is estimated that about 20% of women suffer from it.
-The origins of dyspareunia can be multiple, both psychological and physical.
+Dyspareunia refers to pain experienced during and after intercourse.
+In addition to painful periods, which are already complicated to cope with on a day-to-day basis, dyspareunia can be very disabling in the lives of women who suffer from it, disrupting their sexuality.
+In some cases, it makes vaginal penetration so painful that it is impossible.
+It is estimated that around 20% of women suffer from this condition.
+Dyspareunia can have multiple origins, both psychological and physical.

-Moreover, studies show that about 30% of women declare to have suffered during their previous sexual intercourse.
+Moreover, studies show that around 30% of women claim to have suffered during their previous sexual intercourse.

 • burningsensations